-A new year gives us all a chance to hit the refresh button and make positive changes to help shape how our upcoming year will go.
-This year, try the following top 10 tips to better your budget and your life for 2018:
+2022 has been another tough year, especially with inflation.
+But with a fresh start in 2023, there’s no better time than now to hit the refresh button on your outlook and on your finances.
+A new year gives us all a chance to make positive changes to help shape how our upcoming year will go.
+This year, try the following 6 tips to better your budget and your life for 2023.

 There’s no better time than the New Year to quit the bad habits.
-Smoking, chewing tobacco, alcohol and other unhealthy substances aren’t just terrible for your health, they can also crush your annual budget.
+Smoking, chewing tobacco, alcohol, and other unhealthy substances aren’t just terrible for your health, they can also crush your annual budget.
 Did you know that the average smoker spends about $2,000 per year on cigarettes!?
-Not to mention the high cost of future medical bills associated with the negative side effects like cancer and even death.
-Quitting smoking is really a no-brainer, but cutting down on your alcohol in-take is also beneficial.
+Not to mention the high cost of possible future medical bills associated with the potential negative side effects.
+Quitting smoking is really a no-brainer, but cutting down on your alcohol intake is also beneficial.
 Drinking in excess is never recommended, but even one cocktail can dramatically raise a restaurant bill.
 This year, give your body and your bottom-line a break and kick the bad habits to the curb.

 Once you set your budget for the week/month, use cash for those everyday purchases.
 Credit card points are great IF you can stop yourself from going over (easier said than done, right?!).
 If you have a hard time with overdrafts or credit debt, try carrying cash based on the amount that you know you will be ok with spending each week.
 Once the cash is gone, you’ll know your money limit is up!